culinarycam/matching-hexadecimal-values/gist.md

 ### Flags

+Throughout this tutorial, you will have noticed a trend.
+A regex must be wrapped in slash characters.
+The reason flags are at the end of this tutorial, is becasue they are the one exception to this rule.
+Flags are inputed at the end of a regex, after the second slash.
+They define additional functionality or can limit the regex itself.
+For our case here, we have no flags.
+But as some examples, a flag can: search globally for for all possible matches, can ignore case sensativity, or search multiple lines of input string.

 ### Character Escapes

 A Character Escape is repersented by a "\".
 It escapes a character that would otherwise be interperated literally.
 For example, the open curly bracket ({) is used to begin a quanitifier, but by adding a backslash before the bracket (\{), it means that the regex should look for the open curly bracket charcater instead of the beginning to define a quantifier.
 For our code, there is no escape that would jusitfy the use for one.